Frequently Asked Questions

 Do you charge for travel time and mileage?

 We make a separate charge for travel only if you are further than 25 miles by car from our office base in Portsmouth.
 Under these circumstances we charge a fixed sum of £25 plus the HMRC rate of 45p per mile for miles travelled each way beyond the 25 mile limit.
-We use standard smartphone Sat Navs to calculate journey times and distances.
+We use a 'sat nav' app to calculate journey times and distances.

 Will I get a written report?